What is a spending review?

 From the Treasury’s point of view, they provide increased stability to the public finances and enable it to consider competing pressures on the Exchequer in the round, at one moment in time.

 Spending reviews were also designed to link spending more closely with the government's strategic priorities and to improve the efficiency and effectiveness of public spending or ‘allocative efficiency’.
-Since their introduction governments have tried various approaches to achieve this aim.
+Since their introduction governments have tried various approaches to achieve this aim, including using performance management frameworks.
 New Labour initially attempted to achieve this through ‘public service agreements’ (PSAs).
 Since then, Single Departmental Plans (SDPs) were also tried and then abandoned in favour of Outcome Delivery Plans (ODPs).
 See our report on performance management for more details.
-Over the past few decades the UK has led the way in expenditure management, with many countries adopting medium term expenditure frameworks (spending reviews) and performance management frameworks similar to those used here.
-21 https://www.imf.org/en/Publications/CR/Issues/2016/12/31/United-Kingdom-Fiscal-Transparency-Evaluation-44395
+Over the past few decades the UK has led the way in expenditure management, with many countries adopting medium term expenditure frameworks (spending reviews) and performance management frameworks – similar to UK spending reviews.
+18 https://www.imf.org/en/Publications/CR/Issues/2016/12/31/United-Kingdom-Fiscal-Transparency-Evaluation-44395

-A spending review is a vast and complicated process: one that allocates trillions of pounds in taxpayer money (close to half of the UK’s income) across a huge range of government policy, making incredibly difficult trade-offs in the process.
-So it is not possible to capture everything that goes into it, but the basic process is as follows:
+A spending review is a vast and complicated process: one that often allocates over a trillion pounds in taxpayer money (close to half of the UK’s income) across a huge range of government policy, making incredibly difficult trade-offs in the process.
+So it is not possible to capture everything that goes into it, and the process varies substantially from cycle to cycle.
+However, the basic process is as follows:

-2. The Treasury will typically ask the Office for Budget Responsibility for a forecast ahead of a spending review.
-This will show the chancellor and prime minister whether they are going to meet their fiscal rules and, if so, how much ‘headroom’ they will have.
+- The Treasury will typically ask the Office for Budget Responsibility for a forecast ahead of a spending review.
+This forecast and internal Treasury analysis will show the chancellor and prime minister whether they are likely to meet their fiscal rules and, if so, how much ‘headroom’ they will have.
 This forecast, along with the government’s tax plans, will determine how much the government will spend over the spending review period (the overall ‘envelope’).

-3. Government will then begin the process of determining how to allocate the envelope.
+- Government will then begin the process of determining how to allocate the envelope.
 (In practice, the size of the envelope and level of taxes may be revisited later down the line to accommodate high-priority spending.)
 Initial bids from departments are sent to the relevant spending team within the Treasury.
-Some bids are sent to specialist teams within the Treasury: there are teams that will look at bids relating to capital expenditure or workforce and pay from all departments, for example.
+Some bids are sent to specialist Treasury teams such as those looking at bids relating to capital expenditure or workforce and pay from all departments, for example.
 Comments are then fed back in an iterative ‘challenge process’ between the Treasury and the department.

-4. Treasury spending teams then produce briefings and advice for Treasury ministers to prepare them for bilateral negotiations (often led by the chief secretary to the Treasury) with departmental secretaries of state.
+- Treasury spending teams then produce briefings and advice for Treasury ministers to prepare them for negotiations (often led by the chief secretary to the Treasury) with departmental secretaries of state.
 The outcome of these decisions is then reflected in settlement letters issued by the chancellor to departments.

 Government spending is approved through an ‘estimates’ process, set out in further detail in a separate explainer.
 Although the House of Commons does formally approve spending, in practice it has little influence on public spending decisions in the UK.
 In an ‘index of legislative budget institutions’, the UK ranks in the bottom quartile of a sample of 36 countries, alongside other countries with a Westminster-style system of governance.
 The UK parliament’s capacity in this regard was labelled as ‘extremely limited’, with the author of the study quoting the Procedure Committee, which described the House’s power over expenditure as ‘if not a constitutional myth, very close to one’.